blakepettersson/tf-gitops-bridge/README.md

 not installing Alertmanager and any rules associated with it, and it also installs the standard Argo CD dashboard.
 It also overrides the Grafana and Prometheus services to use `NodePort` instead of `ClusterIP`.

+## TODOs
+* Add a version using the [Argo CD Provider](https://github.com/oboukili/) instead of the native K8s provider

 ## Usage

 ```shell